DMOJ/docs/problem.md

 #### Returns

 A `Result` object (`from judge import Result`).
-A result object has a `result_flag` field that stores a mask defining the current testcase result code. `proc_output` contains a list of lines that will be displayed in the partial output pane.
+A result object has a `result_flag` field that stores a mask defining the current testcase result code. `proc_output` contains the string that will be displayed in the partial output pane.

 To illustrate, in a problem where the process must a line of echo input, an interactive approach would look like the following.